nupsea/mlzc-ipl-pred/README.md

 To only play with the model with a UI, you will need:
 - **Python 3.11**
-- **Pipenv** (or an equivalent virtual environment manager) Go to [Play with App](#6-play-with-streamlit-ui)
+- **Pipenv** (or an equivalent virtual environment manager)

+Go to [Play with App](#6-play-with-streamlit-ui)

-Besides, to train, deploy on local/cloud, and test this project, you will need the following:
+Besides, to explore deployment and operations, you will/may need the following:

 - **Docker**
 - **Kind** (for a local Kubernetes cluster)